Skip to content

 Best Practices

-DO test layout inflation in your Robolectric test and ensure that click listeners are set up correctly by testing the Activity and Layout interaction directly rather than mocking the LayoutInflater or providing an abstraction over the view.
+DO test layout inflation in your Robolectric test and ensure that click listeners are set up correctly by testing the Activity and layout interaction directly, rather than mocking the LayoutInflater or providing an abstraction over the View.

 DON'T mock or spy on Android classes that will be acted on by other Android code (e.g. Context, SharedPreferences, and many others).
 Stubbing is very brittle and can lead to breakages on Robolectric or Android Platform upgrades.
 The small exceptions to this rule are classes with very narrow responsibilities, such as event listeners.